Updated: Jun 16

 1. Communicating: Low vs. High Context

 Work meetings in Asia can take a long time.
 Much longer than in Europe, even though the topics on the agenda may be the same.
 A common assumption about Asians is that they are vague when giving an opinion and take ages to get to the point.
-What may seem as talking around the issue from a North American point of view, is called high context communication.
-High context cultures consider more details before coming to a conclusion.
+What may seem like talking around the issue from a North American point of view, is called high-context communication.
+High-context cultures consider more details before coming to a conclusion.

-#1 Cultural Tip "In high-context culture, listen to what is not being said"
+#1 Cultural Tip "In a high-context culture, listen to what is not being said"

 2. Evaluating: Direct vs. indirect negative feedback

 Has your boss ever yelled at you directly for having made an error, "David, this work in unacceptable, why did you prepare the report in this way?"
 If your answer is yes then your boss might be Dutch; or German.
 In most northern European cultures, direct negative feedback is common, accepted, and encouraged.
 In most Asian cultures, direct negative feedback is unacceptable and often seen as insulting.
 This usually directly leads to demotivated employees who quickly resign from their companies.

 Warning: While direct feedback is often accepted in low-context cultures, you shouldn't expect all low-context cultures to appreciate direct negative feedback.
 In Canada, for example, Canadians do not like negative feedback and it is common for managers to use the classic feedback sandwich approach to giving feedback with a positive statement, followed by the negative feedback, and in closing more positive feedback (ie. "I am grateful for your loyalty to this company.
 In the future, I would like if you were here on time every day.
 Overall keep up the good work and we are happy to have you on the team")